Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 4: Actuarial Legacy Code Migration Multi-Agent System

 \subsection{Introduction}

-At CES 2025, NVIDIA CEO Jensen Huang proclaimed the era of ``agentic AI,'' marking a significant shift toward intelligent systems capable of executing complex tasks with minimal human involvement.
+At the Consumer Electronics Show (CES) 2025, NVIDIA CEO Jensen Huang proclaimed the era of ``agentic AI'', reflecting a growing interest in intelligent systems capable of executing complex tasks with limited human involvement.
 Central to this paradigm are AI agents -- autonomous software entities that perceive their environment, make decisions, and act to achieve specific goals.
-Unlike traditional LLMs, which are mainly used to generate text based on input prompts, AI agents can plan, reason, and interact with external tools such as code interpreters, databases, and web search engines, enabling them to complete more intricate and context-aware tasks.
+Unlike general-purpose LLMs, which are mainly used to generate text based on input prompts, AI agents can plan, reason, and interact with external tools such as code interpreters, databases, and web search engines, enabling them to complete more intricate and context-aware tasks~\cite{pan2024multiagent, liu2026llmseagents}.

-Building on this foundation, multi-agent systems (MAS) consist of multiple AI agents operating collaboratively within a shared environment to solve problems that are beyond the scope of any individual agent.
-Each agent in a MAS is designed with specialized capabilities and can communicate and coordinate with other agents to achieve collective objectives.
+Building on this foundation, multi-agent systems (MAS) consist of multiple AI agents operating collaboratively within a shared environment to solve problems that are beyond the scope of any individual agent~\cite{wu2023autogen, hong2024metagpt}.
+Each agent in a MAS is designed with specialised capabilities and can communicate and coordinate with other agents to achieve collective objectives.
 This architecture allows complex tasks to be decomposed into manageable subtasks, with each agent contributing its domain expertise, resulting in more efficient and scalable solutions.

-The case study presented in the following demonstrates a practical implementation of a minimal yet functional MAS composed of three specialized agents.
-It processes a tabular dataset by performing exploratory data analysis (EDA) and generating a structured summary report through coordinated agent collaboration.
-Specifically, our MAS consists of: (1) a data analysis agent responsible for calculating descriptive statistics and generating visualizations; (2) a report generation agent tasked with synthesizing these analytical insights into a coherent narrative; and (3) a supervisor agent coordinating the workflow, overseeing inter-agent communication, and managing task progression.
-This modular design illustrates how complex tasks can be effectively distributed, solved cooperatively, and scaled through agentic AI.